ZiddiaMUGEN/LuaSupernull/Library.md

 `player:getplayeraddress()` - Returns the base address of the player's data structure.
 Not recommended to use unless you're planning to work with direct memory editing.

 `player:getinfoaddress()` - Returns the base address of the player's info structure.
 Not recommended to use unless you're planning to work with direct memory editing.

+`player:getfolder()` - Returns the folder containing the character's DEF file, relative to mugen.exe.

 `player:displayname()` - Returns the player's display name, as a string.